avaneev/biteopt/README.md

 randomization and the "step in the right direction" (Differential Evolution "mutation") operations are used that move the solutions into positions with a probabilistically lower objective function value.

+Since version 2021.1 BiteOpt uses a companion optimizer - CSpherOpt - which works independently and provides "reference points" to BiteOpt.
+This companion improves BiteOpt's convergence properties considerably, especially when the parameter space is rotated.

 ## CBiteOptDeep (biteopt.h) ##